-44 Different Types Of Tetras - Rare & Common
+100 Different Types of Tetras Rare & Common

-Tetras are a fabulous family of tropical fish and are arguably the most kept type of tropical fish in the aquarium hobby.
-They are generally extraordinarily hardy and come in a wide range of colours and sizes.
-They have a very peaceful nature and are always actively on display in the aquarium, making them the must-have addition to any community setup.
+Tetras are a fabulous family of tropical fish, arguably the most kept species of tropical fish in the aquarium hobby.
+They are generally very hardy and come in a variety of colours, from the somewhat drab Black Widow Tetra to the iridescent Cardinal Tetra.
+They are renowned for having a peaceful nature except for a few, such as the Bucktooth Tetra, making them a must-have addition to any community setup.

 Tetra is the well-known name of many small freshwater characiforms belonging to the biological family Characidae and its former subfamilies Lebiasinidae and Alestidae.
 There are currently over 100 tetra species divided up between the three families.
 Characidae can be recognised from other fish by their small adipose fin between the dorsal fin and tail.
 This adipose fin factors the fourth unpaired fin on these fish.
 Even though this adipose fin is generally considered the distinguishing feature, some Tetras, such as the Emperor Tetra, lack this feature.

 Many of these fish have several bones that join the swim bladder and inner ear, enhancing these colourful fishes hearing.
 A majority of these fish are also brightly coloured and easy to take care of in captivity.
 Consequently, they are prevalent in home aquariums.